ONSdigital/cell-key-perturbation/documentation/sdc_perturbation.md

 It is expected that users will tabulate 1 to 4 variables for a particular geography level - for example, tabulate age by sex at local authority level.

-Cell key perturbation is currently only available using Python within the IDS.
+Cell key perturbation is currently available using Python and BigQuery within the IDS.

+### BigQuery

+BigQuery version allow users to perform perturbation without reading raw data into local memory.
+The package would craete the frequency table and run perturbation with a SQL query.
+Then, it converts the final perturbed table into a pandas dataframe as an output.

+This will allow users to run the method on large datasets without breaking the memory limits.

 ### Terminology